 - a biopsy of cells from the renal pelvis or ureter

-The outlook for someone diagnosed with malignant cancer of the ureter depends upon a number of different factors.
+The outlook for someone diagnosed with cancer of the renal pelvis and ureter depends upon a number of different factors.
+Your doctor will talk to you about each of these.
 In particular, the chance of recovery is determined by:

 Stage of the Cancer